I've got a dreamy gluten free salted caramel apple cake recipe for you today!

 - ½ teaspoon sea salt

-Stir all of the above in a medium saucepan over medium-low heat, continuing to stir as it cooks.
-Cook until it's at about 235*, but I got sick of checking it with my thermometer, so I just watched until it started turning a brown color and thickening, being careful not to let it burn.
+- Stir sugar, milk, palm shortening, butter and baking soda in a medium saucepan over medium-low heat, continuing to stir as it cooks.
+Cook until it's at about 235*, but I got sick of checking it with my thermometer, so I just watched until it started turning a brown color and thickened up, being careful not to let it burn.
 Until you've made it a few times, just go with the thermometer.
-Remove from heat and let cool a few minutes, but not too long.
+Remove from heat and let cool a few minutes.
 Pour into the Bosch or another mixer, and using the whip attachments, whip it until it has cooled even more.

-Then add the butter, salt and sugar, but add the confectioner sugar slowly, and mix on high for a few seconds every so often to incorporate air in
+- Then add the other butter, salt, and sugar, but add the confectioner sugar slowly, and mix on high for a few seconds every so often to incorporate air in.
+You may not need all of the sugar, or you may need a bit more to get it to the right consistency.

 Speaking of Sonia, here are more posts by her (that link is just a google search for “Kitchen Kop Sonia” to find all of her recipes, and wow, there are a lot!)
 Read Sonia’s Health & Nutrition Guest Interview, although now her story would be different since she began eating meat again a couple of years ago or maybe more.
 (It wasn’t because I annoyed her like crazy about it either, honest!)
 She said she’ll tell you all about it one of these days.
 Maybe she'll see this and be inspired… And here’s the interview with her husband, Bob, who is also a great friend!
 (Those are all old posts, so overlook all the typos and disorganization please.)